Back to AgBioFEWS home

 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisors- Massimo Iorizzo, Craig Yencho

 Modesta Nnedinso Abugu is from Enugu State, Nigeria in West Africa.
-In the Fall of 2022, Modesta will be entering the Horticultural Science Department at NC State and is interested in using tools of genomics and advanced genetics to improve food security crops and enhance nutrition.
+In the Fall of 2021, Modesta will be entering the Horticultural Science Department at NC State as a GGI scholar and is interested in using tools of genomics and advanced genetics to improve food security crops and enhance nutrition.
 She has a Bachelor’s degree in Biochemistry from the University of Nigeria Nsukka where she researched nutraceuticals and the antioxidant properties of some orphan vegetable crops and a Master’s from Horticultural Sciences Department, University of Florida with her research focusing on introgressing superior flavor volatile alleles into a modern commercial tomato variety.
 Before entering graduate school, Modesta was the Program Assistant for the Open Forum on Agricultural Biotechnology (OFAB), Nigeria Chapter, where she engaged policymakers, the media, scientists and other stakeholders on the potentials of agricultural biotechnology in promoting food security.
 She was also part of the inaugural cohort of Alliance for Science Global Leadership Fellows program at Cornell University in 2015.
 She now helps to lead and advance the communications strategies as well as train other cohorts on grassroots organizing and strategic communications.
 Modesta is also the managing editor of the African Studies Quarterly, UF, a 2020 Conviron Scholar of the American Society of Plant Biologists (ASPB) and a curator of Women in Genomics.

 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisor – TBD

-Asa will be pursuing his PhD in Plant Biology in the Fall of 2021 to develop domain mastery and find a network of likeminded people.
+Asa will be pursuing his PhD in Plant Biology in the Fall of 2021 as a GGI scholar to develop domain mastery and find a network of likeminded people.
 Asa graduated with a BS in Biology from Northeastern University in 2018.
 During his time at Northeastern he worked on Co-op at MIT’s genome sequencing core and at Editas Medicine – a company working on gene editing for human therapeutics.
 Before entering NC State, he was working as a research associate at an agricultural biotechnology company, Inari Agriculture, in Cambridge Massachusettes.
 He worked on gene editing technology development for crop improvement as his long-term interest is to work to improve food systems, food security, and food sovereignty while utilizing and building an understanding of plant genetics.

 Crop and Soil Science